LemmySmackett/LemmySmackettCom/content/stories/general/hive_son.md

 "Who could that be?"
 She wondered aloud.

-Edith's husband, a bed-bound emaciated husk, had no suggestions.

-Tubes and wires hung from his frail body like the roots of a mangrove tree, and a white, egg-shaped dome—a VR helmet—covered his eyes and ears.
+Edith's husband, a bed-bound emaciated husk, had no suggestions.Tubes and wires hung from his frail body like the roots of a mangrove tree, and a white, egg-shaped dome—a VR helmet—covered his eyes and ears.

 Edith tightened the respirator's strap and leaned in to kiss his exposed cheek.
 "I'll be right back, dear."